rbsec/sslscan/README.md

 * Compiles if OpenSSL does not support SSLv2 ciphers (merged from digineo/sslscan).
 * Supports IPv6 hostnames (can be forced with --ipv6).
 * Check for TLS compression (CRIME, disable with --no-compression)
-* Disable cipher suite checking (--no-compression)
+* Disable cipher suite checking (--no-ciphersuites)
 * Disable coloured output (--no-colour)
 * Removed undocumented -p output option
 * Added check for OpenSSL HeartBleed (CVE-2014-0160, disable with --no-heartbleed)
 * Flag certificates signed with MD5 or SHA-1, or with short (<2048 bit) RSA keys
+* Support scanning RDP servers with --rdp (credit skettler)
 * Added option to specify socket timeout.

 #### Building on Debian/Kali